Kansas vs. Kentucky: Odds, spread, over/under - November 14

 - Kansas put together a 15-18-0 ATS record last year.

-- The Wildcats and their opponents combined to go over the point total 20 out of 32 times last season.
+- The Wildcats and their opponents combined to hit the over 20 out of 32 times last year.

 Kansas Futures Odds